Skip to main content

 Prior Value compares a measured value with the previously measured value.
 Confidence intervals were not taken into account in determining the direction of the comparison.

-State: Kansas Households that are Asset Limited, Income Constrained, Employed (ALICE)
+State: Kansas Households that are Asset Limited, Income Constrained, Employed (ALICE) United For ALICE

 27.0%